 Certain components used in our products are manufactured by foreign suppliers located in China and elsewhere.
 Global economic and political conditions, including natural disasters, terrorist acts, transportation disruptions, global conflicts and public health crises such as pandemics, could prevent our vendors from being able to supply these components.
-Should our vendors not be able to meet their supply obligations or should we be otherwise unable to obtain necessary raw materials or components, we may incur higher supply costs or may be required to reduce production levels, either of which may decrease our liquidity or negatively impact our financial condition or results of operations as we may be unable to offset the higher costs with increases in our selling prices or reductions in other operating costs.
+Should our vendors not be able to meet their supply obligations or should we be otherwise unable to obtain necessary raw materials or components, we may incur higher supply costs or may be required to reduce production levels.
+In addition, the imposition of new tariffs or increases in existing tariffs by the U.S. government on imports from China, Mexico or other countries from which we import raw materials and other components could increase our supply costs.
+Increases in our supply costs may decrease our liquidity or negatively impact our financial condition or results of operations as we may be unable to offset the higher costs with increases in our selling prices or reductions in other operating costs.